 Yet, when it’s time to write their book, so many authors will forget this universal truth and instead use their book to pitch their product or service.

 This is obnoxious, annoying, and worst of all—it’s ineffective.

 No matter what your book is asking readers to do next—especially if you’d like them to buy your products or services—it’s critical that the content of your book not only doesn’t sell, it educates and informs instead.

 In book writing terms, this is called “editorial” rather than “advertorial” information.

 Contrast this to advertorial content, which is an overt sales pitch.
-Rather than providing readers with the information they bought your book to acquire, you are telling them to buy more.
-It’s the worst way to accomplish your goal because readers will feel taken advantage of.
-You will lose their trust.
+Rather than providing readers with the information they bought your book to acquire, you are telling them to buy.
+It’s the worst way to accomplish your goal, because readers will feel taken advantage of.
+They will not trust you.
 They will be pissed off, and you will look bad.
 Your readers will sniff out authenticity, just like you do when you read.